“You better watch out

 I think it’s always been my most favourite day of the Christmas period ever since I was a young girl.
 The excitement and anticipation of Christmas Day just around the corner, still ignites once Christmas Eve arrives.

 My Christmas Day will be simple, a roast turkey lunch, opening some presents, chatting to family on the phone and relaxing with Peter watching Christmas TV specials or a movie…simple but special.

 In years past, when health was strong and my husband was working as a full time Anglican Priest, we were both involved in Christmas church services.

 Usually at least three on Christmas Eve (including a midnight one and often travel between church centres) and two on Christmas morning.
 I was looking after the children’s nativity plays and singing solos at these services.

 After all that we were shattered but exhilarated.
 The rest of Christmas was enjoyed through a blur of extreme tiredness.
 Happy memories 😊

 Our Christmas Eve tradition now is to have an easy “festive,” dinner and we watch the Carols by Candlelight on TV from Melbourne.
 It is a yearly tradition in many Australian homes and one we love.

-I’m only 6 weeks post my Spinal Surgery and my recovery is slow.
-I’m incredibly tired as a result.
-Christmas is a great time for life to slow down until after New Year and I’m looking forward to having some quiet time to just relax.
+Christmas is a great time for life to slow down until after New Year at least, and I’m looking forward to having some quiet time to just relax and unwind.